 So, if you live in an area with cool to moderate temperatures throughout the year, then there’s nothing wrong with storing your CBD products outside the fridge, as long as they aren’t exposed to direct sunlight, moisture, or high temperatures.

-But, if you live in a hot climate, where the ambient temperature will rise above 23 degrees Celsius, storing your CBD in the fridge becomes essential, especially during the summer.
+If you live in a place where the ambient temperature will rise above 23 degrees Celsius, storing your CBD in the fridge becomes essential, especially during the summer.

-However, some people choose to refrigerate CBD oil regardless of the temperature as they believe that a cool temperature can increase the product’s shelf life and preserve its potency.
+However, some people choose to refrigerate CBD oil regardless of the temperature as they believe that a cool temperature can increase the CBD’s shelf life and preserve its potency.

 While there is no scientific evidence supporting this idea, no harm can be done by storing CBD oil, edibles and other CBD products in the fridge.